ibm-cloud-docs/speech-to-text/language-words.md

 {: #manageWords}

 The customization interface includes the `POST /v1/customizations/{customization_id}/words` and `PUT /v1/customizations/{customization_id}/words/{word_name}` methods, which are used to add or modify words for a custom model.
 For more information, see [Add words to the custom model](/docs/services/speech-to-text/language-create.html#addWords)).
 The interface also provides methods for listing the words of a custom language model and for deleting a word from a custom model.

+**Important:** You are likely to add most custom words from corpora.
+Make sure that you know the character encoding that is used in the text files for your corpora.
+The service preserves the encoding that it finds in the text files.
+You must use that encoding when working with the individual words in the custom language model.
+When you specify a word with the `GET`, `PUT`, or `DELETE /v1/customizations/{customization_id}/words/{word_name}` method, you must URL-encode the `{word_name}` that you pass in the URL if the word includes non-ASCII characters.
+For more information, see [Character encoding](/docs/services/speech-to-text/language-resource.html#charEncoding).

 ## Listing words from a custom language model
 {: #listWords}